Who Are We?….

 Meet The Team

 Chris Bechervaise – Station Manager/Producer/Presenter/Commentator/Marketing

 Chris travels from Buckinghamshire to watch the Stones.
 He lives in The Chilterns with his wife Hayley and sons James and William.
-Chris is a Civil Servant, working as an adviser, trainer and conciliator for the Advisory, Conciliation and Arbitration Service (ACAS).
+Chris is an HR Consultant by profession, having previously spent 16 years working as an adviser, trainer and conciliator for the Advisory, Conciliation and Arbitration Service (ACAS).
 The founder of Stones Live!, Chris started his interest in broadcast radio by joining Hospital Radio Tunbridge Wells in 1980.
 He has also worked as a presenter/producer with RTM Radio (now known as Time FM) in south east London from 1984 to 1996 where, amongst other roles, he was the “anchor man” for the Saturday afternoon football show, “The Beautiful Game”.

 A Stones fan since 1986, Chris can vividly remember his first Stones game against Welling United in the FA Cup 1st Round proper at Park View Road.
 “It was my first ever non-league game and I found it intriguing.
 The one thing I can remember really well was finding it quite a novelty that there was no segregation; at half-time both sets of supporters changed ends and there were people standing about on the terraces carrying pints of beer from the bar!
 Until that moment, these things were completely alien to me as a former Chelsea supporter.
 But from that moment onwards I was bitten by the Stones non-league bug.”